 - Current-gen 500-series motherboards work now (caveats below)

-- Beta support for 400-series motherboards begins in January 2021
+- Beta support for 400-series motherboards has already begun

 - All Zen 3 desktop, mobile, and APU CPUs will carry Ryzen 5000 branding

-- Same 142W maximum power for AM4 socket as previous-gen
+- Same 142W maximum socket power for AM4 socket as previous-gen

 - Same 12nm GlobalFoundries I/O Die (IOD)